Last update: 07.04.2017. Added images and recommended resource links.

 The receiver, barrel assembly, feed cover, and bipod are all made of metal, while the stock and hand guard are nylon fiber reinforced.

 Machine guns are a finicky class in airsoft.
 They are much larger than assault rifles, and can often be much heavier.
 However, in large open games, the massive amount of BBs they can put out is impressive.

 The ARES MSR-009 is based on a traditional bolt action rifle with a free floating and a built-in bipod.
 The rifle is made to resemble a modern bolt action sniper rifle, and is powered by gas.

 It comes ready with a mount for a scope and has an adjustable stock and cheek riser.
-This allows the user to mount a wide variety of different optics to the weapon.
+This allows the user to mount different optics to the weapon.
 The cheek riser makes it possible to use high or low scopes.
-The mount is a 30mm variety, so it will fit most firearm scopes.
+The mount is a 30mm variety, so it fits most firearm scopes.

 The ARES MSR-009 holds a total of 18 rounds and has an adjustable hop-up, which is an absolute must for sniper rifle users.
 The folding bipod is an excellent addition that allows the sniper to build and maintain a stable platform.